bluitz/jerry-in-a-box/README.md

 <sub>Concept: Raspberry Pi 5 with USB audio interface (guitar in / line out), OLED screen, and footswitches in a compact enclosure.</sub>
+An AI‑assisted guitar pedal built on a Raspberry Pi that listens to your playing, recognizes the chords in real time, looks at the last few you played, and figures out which Jerry Garcia/Grateful Dead song you’re likely playing.
+It then shows the chord sequence on an LED/OLED screen so you can jam without stopping to check a chart.

+## What it does

+- **Real‑time chord detection**: Streams audio in, performs FFT/chroma analysis, and detects the most likely chord/note with a confidence score.
+- **Rolling progression memory**: Keeps track of your last few chords to form a short progression window.
+- **Song identification**: Compares the window against a curated Garcia/Grateful Dead progression database and can use an AI assist to choose the best match when multiple songs are plausible.
+- **On‑pedal display**: Shows current chord, recent chords, best‑match songs, and the next likely chords on a small LED/OLED screen.
+- **Hands‑free questions (optional)**: Ask music‑theory questions via mic ("What scale over this?"), answered with OpenAI.

+## How it works (signal flow)

+1. Audio In (guitar/DI/mic) → USB audio interface → Raspberry Pi.
+2. Streaming DSP: windowing + zero‑padded FFT → peak picking → chroma vector.
+3. Chord estimation: template matching (major/minor/7/maj7/power) + consistency smoothing.
+4. Progression window: maintain last N chords; compare against song progressions in `jerry_in_a_box/data/songs.json`.
+5. AI assist: when there are several high‑confidence candidates, call OpenAI to adjudicate using context about Garcia progressions and your recent chords.
+6. Display: render current chord, last N, top matches, and predicted next chords on the pedal’s screen.

 ```mermaid
 flowchart TD